thecocode/blog-a-thon/README.md

 #### To participate, wrtite a blog on [Hashnode](https://hashnode.com/) and add the tag `CoCodeBlogs` to your blog on Hashnode

-#### Do not forget to link your social profiles (Twitter, LinkedIn) to your hashnode so that you can be contact, if you win.
+#### Do not forget to link your social profiles (Twitter, LinkedIn) to your hashnode so that you can be contacted, if you win.

 ## FAQs